techidaily/site-facebook/source/_posts/1719150171652-fb-status-active-or-offline-discover-and-track.md

 ## Get Alerts When Facebook Goes Down in the Future

- If you're a heavy Facebook user and want to know quickly next time it goes down, you can use a free service like[DownNotifier.com](https://www.downnotifier.com/) .
+ If you're a heavy Facebook user and want to know quickly next time it goes down, you can use a free service like [DownNotifier.com](https://www.downnotifier.com/) .
 Just enter**<www.facebook.com>** into its URL bar, along with your email address for notification, and choose**When the site is offline** .

 ![DownNotifier Facebook](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2021/10/DownNotifier-Facebook.png)